Deformed special relativity with an invariant minimum speed and its cosmological implications: Introduction

 \section{Introduction}

-Driven by a search for new fundamental symmetries in Nature\cite{1}, the paper attempts to implement a uniform background field into the flat space-time.
+Driven by a search for new fundamental symmetries in Nature\cite{1}, we will attempt to implement a uniform background field into the flat space-time.
 Such a background field connected to a uniform vacuum energy density represents a preferred reference frame, which leads us to postulate a universal minimum limit of speed for particles with very large wavelengths (very low energies).

-The idea that some symmetries of a fundamental theory of quantum gravity may have non trivial consequences for cosmology and particle physics at very low energies is interesting and indeed quite reasonable.
-So it seems that the idea of a universal minimum speed as one of the first attempts of Lorentz symmetry violation could have the origin from a fundamental theory of quantum gravity at very low energies (very large wavelengths).

-Besides quantum gravity for the Planck minimum length $l_P$ (very high energies), the new symmetry idea of a minimum velocity $V$ could appear due to the indispensable presence of gravity at quantum level for particles with very large wavelengths (very low energies).
-So we expect that such a universal minimum velocity $V$ also depends on fundamental constants as for instance $G$ (gravitation) and $\hbar$ (quantum physics).
-In this sense, there could be a relation between $V$ and $l_P$ since $l_P\propto (G\hbar)^{1/2}$.
-The origin of $V$ and a possible connection between $V$ and $l_P$ shall be deeply investigated in a further work.

-The hypothesis of the lowest non-null limit of speed for low energies ($v<<c$) in the space-time results in the following physical reasoning:
+The hypothesis of a lowest limit of speed in the space-time leads to the following physical reasoning: